pataponjak3/Digital-Assistant-Project/README.md

 The assistant requires **Python 3.10.11** and **pip** (Python's package manager).

 1. Download Python 3.10.11 from the [official Python website](https://www.python.org/downloads/release/python-31011/) and download the Windows installer (64 or 32-bit) under the Files section.
-2. During installation, **check the box "Add Python to PATH"** - this is essential for enabling the python command in any location of the system.
+2. During installation, **check the box "Add python.exe to PATH"** - this is essential for enabling the python command in any location of the system.
-3. After installation, open a terminal (Command Prompt or PowerShell) and type:
+3. After installation, open a terminal (by searching Command Prompt or PowerShell in the Windows search bar) and type:
 ```bash
 python --version
 pip --version
 ```
 Both commands should display a version number.
-If they don't, restart your computer and ensure that Python was added to the PATH.
+If they don't, restart your computer and ensure that Python was added to the PATH (a simple way to do that is reinstalling Python, **checking the box "Add python.exe to PATH"**).

 ### Download or Clone the Project

 You can either:
-- Download the ZIP file from the GitHub repository (by clicking the green Code button and selecting the Download ZIP option) and extract it,
+- Download the ZIP file from the GitHub repository (by clicking the green Code button on the top of the page and selecting the Download ZIP option) and extract it wherever you want,

     **or**
 - Clone the repository using git: